piyush-98/piyush-98.github.io/_posts/2018-10-20-SKYHack-2018-Building-for-Disaster-Relief.md

         return (self.lat, self.lng)
 ```

-(well, the geocoding api can be a hit or miss, so multiple tries with the same request might return different results)
+(well, the geocoding api can be a hit or a miss, so multiple tries with the same request might return different results)